uc-cdis/covid19-tools/README.md

 ### NCBI

-There are 3 ETL processes regarding NCBI as describe followings:
+There are 3 NCBI ETL processes:
-- NCBI_MANIFEST: Index virus sequence object data to indexd
+- `NCBI_MANIFEST`: Index virus sequence object data in indexd.
-- NCBI_FILE: Split the big metadata into multiple files by accession numbers and index them
+- `NCBI_FILE`: Split the clinical metadata into multiple files by accession numbers, and index the files in indexd.
-- NCBI: Submit NCBI clinical data to the graph.
+- `NCBI`: Submit NCBI clinical data to the graph by creating metadata records for the files indexed by NCBI_FILE.

-While either NCBI_MANIFEST or NCBI_FILE can run first, NCBI needs to run the last because it needs the indexd information from the two ETLs
+While either NCBI_MANIFEST or NCBI_FILE can run first, NCBI needs to run last because it needs the indexd information from the other two.
+It is common for object data to become available before the associated metadata, so the `NCBI_MANIFEST` job might index files that we don't have metadata for yet, in that case the files are not linked to the graph.

-The input data for NCBI_MANIFEST is available in public bucket sra-pub-sars-cov2.
+The input data for NCBI_MANIFEST is available in public bucket `sra-pub-sars-cov2`.

-The input data for NCBI and NCBI_FILE are available in public bucket sra-pub-sars-cov2-metadata-us-east-1 with the structure as follow
+The input data for NCBI and NCBI_FILE are available in public bucket `sra-pub-sars-cov2-metadata-us-east-1` with the following structure:

 ```
 covid19-tools